Reducing or Eliminating Phone Expenses

 When we moved to Costa Rica, the electric company ICE (Instituto Costarricense de Electricidad) bundled the electricity with Internet and VOIP (Voice Over Internet Protocol) phone service so we ended up having a Costa Rica home phone number.
 A VOIP home line is still cheaper than a home landline since it is hooked up to the Internet so we still save some money.
 We use this home line now for phone calls in Costa Rica.
 We bought the cheapest phone we could find and plugged it into the Internet hub ICE provided for us using a regular telephone cord or cable.

-For calls to and from the U.S. and Canada, we use a completely free services to make and receive free U.S. and Canada calls on our computer using the Make a call feature (also known as Google Voice) on our Gmail page.
+For calls to and from the U.S. and Canada, we use a free service to make and receive free U.S. and Canada calls on our computer using the Make a call feature (also known as Google Voice) on our Gmail page.
 The benefit of this method compared to using the free Skype application, for example, is that you actually have a real phone number that others can call using their cell phone, home/work landline, or VOIP phone and therefore they do do not need to install any application to call you.

 Get a Free Google Voice U.S. Number